allegheny-college-cmpsc-200-fall-2025/course-materials/CODE_OF_CONDUCT.md

 **These accommodations are meant to cover illness and emergency, so you should always come to class if you are able to do so.**

+This course follows the [CIS Department policy](https://www.cis.allegheny.edu/teaching/policies/), meaning that:
-The exact number of permitted absences may vary by course.
-As a general guideline, students cannot miss more than two weeks of class in total throughout the academic semester without receiving a letter grade reduction.
-For your course’s attendance policy, see the individual course syllabus.
+> Students cannot miss more than two weeks of class in total throughout the academic semester without receiving a letter grade reduction.

 #### Engagement